-Exfoliation allows the other parts of your skincare routine to become more effective.
+Exfoliation is a vital part of a proper skincare routine.
 It removes congestion and dead skin cells, unclogging the pores and allowing the products that follow to absorb into the skin better.

 There are 2 types of exfoliation: chemical and physical.
 The most familiar, physical exfoliation, uses an ingredient that physically scrubs old, dead cells from the surface of the skin.
 These can offer instant gratification--skin immediately feels softer and looks brighter, however, It is easy to get carried away with this type of exfoliation and overdo it.

-Biologique Recherche Lotion P50V 1970, a micro-exfoliating toner, is my favorite, and comes in many strengths to address a variety of skin conditions.
-It speeds up the epidermis’s natural exfoliating process, and the reconstruction of the epidermal skin.
-It makes your skin look brighter, cleaner, and clearer.
-(I like to pair it with their Creme Masque Vernix for a hydrating boost).
+Biologique Recherche P50 Lotion, a micro-exfoliating toner, is one of our favorite chemical exfoliators and comes in many strengths to address a variety of skin conditions.
+It speeds up the skin’s natural exfoliating process, and the reconstruction of the epidermal skin.
+It creates brighter, cleaner, and clearer skin.
+(Pair it with their Creme Masque Vernix for a hydrating boost).

 If you prefer an enzyme exfoliant, Tatcha Classic Rice Enzyme Powder is an excellent cleansing booster to help rinse the dead skin cells away.
 Once the powder is mixed with a drop or two of water, it creates a lush foam that can be massaged into the skin to gently polish and refine the complexion.